oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 ## Token Exchange

-The Client makes a Token Exchange {{RFC8693}} request to the IdP Authorization Server's Token Endpoint with the following parameters:
+The Client makes a Token Exchange {{RFC8693}} request to the Enterprise Authorization Server's Token Endpoint with the following parameters:

 `requested_token_type`:
 : REQUIRED - The value `urn:ietf:params:oauth:token-type:id-jag` indicates that an Identity Assertion JWT Authorization Grant is being requested.